Lystrosaurus

 As a dicynodont, Lystrosaurus had only two teeth (a pair of tusk-like canines), and is thought to have had a horny beak that was used for biting off pieces of vegetation.
-Lystrosaurus was a heavily built, herbivorous animal, approximately the size of a pig.
+Lystrosaurus was a heavily built, herbivorous animal.
 The structure of its shoulders and hip joints suggests that Lystrosaurus moved with a semi-sprawling gait.
 The forelimbs were even more robust than the hindlimbs, and the animal is thought to have been a powerful digger that nested in burrows.

 Lystrosaurus survived the Permian-Triassic extinction, 252 million years ago.
 In the Early Triassic, they were by far the most common terrestrial vertebrates, accounting for as many as 95% of the total individuals in some fossil beds.
 Researchers have offered various hypotheses for why Lystrosaurus survived the extinction event and thrived in the early Triassic.

 History of discovery

 Dr. Elias Root Beadle, a Philadelphia missionary and avid fossil collector, discovered the first Lystrosaurus skull.
 Beadle wrote to the eminent paleontologist Othniel Charles Marsh, but received no reply.
 Marsh's rival, Edward Drinker Cope, was very interested in seeing the find, and described and named Lystrosaurus in the Proceedings of the American Philosophical Society in 1870.
-Its name is derived from the Ancient Greek words listron "shovel" and sauros "lizard".
+Its name is derived from the Ancient Greek words listron, "shovel", and sauros, "lizard".
 Marsh belatedly purchased the skull in May 1871, although his interest in an already-described specimen was unclear; he may have wanted to carefully scrutinize Cope's description and illustration.

 Plate tectonics

-The discovery of Lystrosaurus fossils at Coalsack Bluff in the Transantarctic Mountains by Edwin H. Colbert and his team in 1969–70 helped support the hypothesis of plate tectonics and strengthen the theory, since Lystrosaurus had already been found in the lower Triassic of southern Africa as well as in India and China.
+The discovery of Lystrosaurus fossils at Coalsack Bluff in the Transantarctic Mountains by Edwin H. Colbert and his team in 1969–1970 helped support the hypothesis of plate tectonics and strengthen the theory, since Lystrosaurus had already been found in the lower Triassic of southern Africa as well as in India and China.